Visualize differentially expressed genes

 Logical, whether to facet the plots by

-if applicable.- comparison_by
+subset_byif applicable.- comparison_by

 The metadata column in markers indicating the comparion.
 When visualizing the expression values, this column should also be in the object's metadata.
 The values of this column should either a single value, indicating the comparison is between this group and all other cells (in the subset), Similar as

-, all markers are treated as from one comparison.- p_adjust
+subset_by, you can provide the corresponding object metadata column by using:as separator.
+IfNULL, all markers are treated as from one comparison.- p_adjust

 Logical, whether to use adjusted p-value for plots that involve p-values.
 Default is TRUE.